 Get some fresh air and sunlight with these do-it-yourself backyard activities that the whole family can enjoy.

+Do you love working on project around the house and ticking things off your 'to do' list?
 Your own backyard has the potential for many nature-inspired projects that the whole family can get involved in.

 1. Get gardening

 Now that summer is over and autumn is here, it’s the perfect time to get stuck into gardening.
 Some say autumn is the most important season for your garden – so where do you start?

 Our friends from the Botanic Gardens of South Australia have helped us create a guide of 7 steps that will have your yard coming up roses, covering everything from planting and fertilizing, to attracting worms and loading up your leaves.